mghotbi/DspikeIn/README.md

 ## Subsetting and Preprocessing Spiked Data

 *Subset the part of the data which is spiked.
-Keep solely spiked samples using the `spiked_volume` column.*
+Keep solely spiked samples using the `spiked.volume` column.*

 ```r